input-output-hk/atala-prism/prism-kotlin-sdk/docs/src/docs/integration-tutorial/verifier-verify-revoked-credential.md

 )
 ```

-## More
+## Next steps

-That's it, congratulations on completing this tutorial!
+**That's it, congratulations on completing Integration Tutorial!**

 By now, one should have a decent understanding how to replicate the work done on the [Atala PRISM Interactive Demo Website](https://atalaprism.io).